-On the other hand, the default value of the Notify and Masking register is 0xff - user has to write 0xff to both these registers to clear them at the beginning and use all notifies.
+On the other hand, the default value of the notify and masking register is 0xff - user has to write 0xff to both these registers to clear them at the beginning and use all notifies.
+It is recommended to clear all notifies after programming a profile.